Who can create or edit a workflow?

 All transferred workflows continue running as expected; if they’re active they remain active, and if they’re inactive they remain inactive.
 Workflow templates also transfer.
 The new owner can edit the workflows, and also monitor their status in the workflow tracking page.

 - A workflow may also stall during the transfer process, until all of the corresponding content has been transferred.

-- You can also transfer content via an API.
+- You can also transfer content via a Box API, as described here.